ChrisWhealy/Cordova-Create/README.md

 <a name="header10_2"></a>
 ###XML Element: One Or More Attributes And A Simple String As Content
-If you wish add an XML element that has both attributes and content, then add the following object as an element in the `configXmlWidget` array.
+If you wish to add an XML element that has both attributes and simple content, then add the following object as an element in the `configXmlWidget` array.

 The `<author>` element is a good example here: